monterovincent/Health/README.md

 - National Library of Medicine (PMC)
 - The Guardian and Times of India

- How to Use

-1. Clone or download the repository.
-2. Open `prostate.html` in any web browser.
-3. Read through the sections and click the button to reveal random health tips.

  Who This Is For

 - Students practicing HTML, CSS, and JavaScript